Expand Energy: History

-On June 5, 2014, the state of Michigan filed felony fraud and racketeering charges against the company, alleging that the company canceled hundreds of land leases on false pretenses after it sought to obtain oil and gas rights.
-Michigan attorney general Bill Schuette claimed that the company "obtained uncompensated land options from these landowners by false pretenses, and prevented competitors from leasing the land."
+In February 2014, the company sold additional midstream assets for $520 million.
+In June 2014, the state of Michigan filed felony fraud and racketeering charges against the company, alleging that the company canceled hundreds of land leases on false pretenses after it sought to obtain oil and gas rights.
+Michigan attorney general Bill Schuette claimed that the company "obtained uncompensated land options from these landowners by false pretenses, and prevented competitors from leasing the land".
 Chesapeake Energy disputed all charges.
 In 2015, the company settled the lawsuits by agreeing to pay $25 million to the landowners.
+In December 2014, the company sold a large portion of its oil and gas assets in the Marcellus Formation and Utica Shale to Southwestern Energy for net proceeds of $4.975 billion.
+The transaction included approximately 413,000 net acres and 1,500 wells in northern West Virginia and southern Pennsylvania.
+Net production of the sold assets was 57,000 barrels of oil equivalent per day in December 2014.